Info 213: Intro to Human-Computer Interaction Design

 Digital Democracies Conference: Artificial Publics, Just Infrastructures, Ethical Learning

-Niloufar Salehi is an Assistant Professor at the School of Information at UC, Berkeley.
-Her research interests are in social computing, technologically mediated collective action, digital labor, and more broadly, human-computer-interaction (HCI).
-Her work has been published and received awards in premier venues in HCI including CHI and CSCW.
+Niloufar Salehi is an Assistant Professor at the School of Information at UC, Berkeley, with an affiliated appointment in EECS.
+Her research interests are in social computing, participatory and critical design, human-centered AI, and more broadly, human-computer-interaction (HCI).
+Her work has been published and received awards in premier venues in HCI including ACM CHI and CSCW.
 Through building computational social systems in collaboration with existing communities, controlled experiments, and ethnographic fieldwork, her research contributes the design of alternative social configurations online.

 Hive, explores how social systems can help build strong networks by organizing a collective into small teams, then intermixing viewpoints by gradually rotating team membership.
 I deployed this project with Mozilla to reimagine accessible web browsing with disability advocates online.